Special Topic: The burden of osteoarthritis across all ages

 Beyond the physical impact of OA, younger adults with the disease are more than twice as likely to say their mental health isn’t good, compared to their peers in the general population.
 More than 30 per cent report being diagnosed with a mood or anxiety disorder as well as OA.
 Perceiving life as stressful, dissatisfaction with life is more pronounced among younger adults with OA than their peers, or compared to older adults with OA.

 These findings shine a light on the unrecognized burden of OA at all ages, including young adulthood.
-These insights and others were derived from a special report entitled The Burden of Osteoarthritis in Canada (2021) by the Arthritis Community Research and Evaluation Unit (ACREU) commissioned by the Arthritis Society.
+These insights and others were derived from a special report entitled The Burden of Osteoarthritis in Canada (2021) by the Arthritis Community Research and Evaluation Unit (ACREU) commissioned by Arthritis Society Canada.
 Read a summary of the report for more information [PDF 124kB].
 Contact firstname.lastname@example.org for the full report upon request.

 Learn more about osteoarthritis and support for young adults with arthritis.